 You can find me on Instagram, @paulasteel.quilts.
 That’s where my most frequent updates will go.
 I post about what I’m working on, what I’ve just completed and what’s inspiring me.
 That is, however, if I’ve not been distracted by cute cat videos.

 My website, www.paulasteelquilts.com, has tutorials and a gallery of my work.
 I’m making some companion videos for my book, so keep your eye out for those, too.

 Interview posted May 2020

-Browse through more quilting inspiration on Create Whimsy.
+Browse through more modern quilting inspiration on Create Whimsy.